Ronalyn24/Wordpress-Custom-Template-from-Scratch/README.md

-# Wordpress-Custom-Template-from-Scratch
+# Example of Wordpress Custom Template from Scratch
-custom template in wordpress where the pages are dynamic and used the following code: html5, SCSS, PHP and jQuery and also the ACF pr
+the pages are dynamic and used the following code: html5, SCSS, PHP and jQuery and also the ACF pro